nomad-xyz/monorepo/packages/sdk-bridge/README.md

   '0x1234'
 )

-// get the status of a message (NOT RECOMMENDED FOR EXTENSIVE USAGE)
+// get the status of a message (NOT RECOMMENDED FOR USAGE IN PRODUCTION)
 // 1 = dispatched
 // 2 = included
 // 3 = relayed